Last update Feb. 19, 2021

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

+It is a recombinant humanized IgG1 anti-immunoglobulin E (IgE) monoclonal antibody.
 It is an immunoglobulin G (IgG) of huge molecular weight that binds with great affinity to IgE, blocking it, forming IgG-IgE complexes of even larger size and molecular weight.
+It is indicated in the prophylaxis of severe persistent asthma and in the treatment of chronic urticaria.
+Its use is authorized in children from 6 years of age (EMA 2016, Pediamecum 2015).
+Subcutaneous administration every 2 to 4 weeks.

-It is excreted in breast milk in clinically insignificant amounts (Saito 2020) and no problems have been observed in infants whose mothers have taken it (Losappio 2020, López 2019, Ensina 2017, González 2017).
+No problems have been observed in infants whose mothers have taken it.
+(Losappio 2020, López 2019, Ensina 2017, González 2017)

-Several medical societies, experts authors and expert consensus, consider the use of this medication to be safe or very probably safe during breastfeeding (Hale, Lactmed, Türk 2020, Middleton 2020, Whittam 2019, Matro 2018, Anderson 2018 y 2016, Witzel 2014, Pistilli 2013).
+Several medical societies, experts authors and expert consensus, consider the use of this medication to be safe or very probably safe during breastfeeding.
+(Hale, Lactmed, Türk 2020, Middleton 2020, Whittam 2019, Matro 2018, Anderson 2018 y 2016, Witzel 2014, Pistilli 2013)